Pin itA complete reconstruction of Hilton Head's first golf course, with water on nearly every hole and Spanish moss overhead.

-At 7,065 yards from the tips with a par of 72, the course offers legitimate length.
-The rating of 74.3 and slope of 143 indicate a layout that demands quality ball-striking, though the difficulty is distributed across strategic decisions rather than brute-force carries.
-The fairways provide room off the tee, but approach angles change meaningfully depending on drive placement.
-Love's green complexes are receptive from the correct angle and resistant from the wrong one, a design approach that rewards the golfer who plans two shots ahead.
+You're playing 7,065 yards, par 72, rating 74.3, slope 143.
+Legitimate length, with the difficulty distributed across strategic decisions rather than brute-force carries.
+Fairways give you room off the tee, but approach angles change meaningfully depending on where your drive finishes.
+Love's green complexes are receptive from the correct angle and resistant from the wrong one.
+Plan two shots ahead and the course rewards you.
+Default to firing at flags and it doesn't.

 The only Arnold Palmer design in the area, with six sets of tees and green fees that start at $34.